Türkiye, Qatar sign 11 cooperation agreements to enhance ties

 Industry and Technology Minister Mustafa Varank and his Qatari counterpart Mohammed bin Hamad Al Thani signed a cooperation agreement on patent and copyright, while an agreement between Türkiye's Information Technologies and Communication Authority (BTK) and Qatar's State Communications Institution was inked by Transport Minister Adil Karaismailoglu and Qatari Foreign Minister Mohammed bin Abdulrahman Al Thani.

-An agreement on cooperation between the Yunus Emre Institute and Qatar Museums and diplomatic archiving between the two countries, were also signed by Mevlut Cavusoglu and his Qatari counterpart.
+An agreement on cooperation between the Yunus Emre Institute and Qatar Museums and diplomatic archiving between the two countries, were also signed by Mevlut Cavushoglu and his Qatari counterpart.

-Türkiye and Qatar established the Supreme Strategic Committee in 2014 as a mechanism for high-level dialogue and bilateral cooperation.

-Ankara and Doha enjoy strong relations, particularly since the 2017 blockade of the Gulf country by Saudi Arabia and others.
-The two countries have strengthened military and economic ties in recent years.
-The sixth meeting of the Türkiye-Qatar Supreme Strategic Committee was held in 2020 in the Turkish capital Ankara.
-Ten agreements were signed between the two countries in the presence of the two leaders.
-Within the framework of the Supreme Strategic Committee meetings, a total of 68 agreements and protocols were signed between the two countries previously.